JohnL3/pagination/README.md

 - Videos.html ... this can be renamed and reused for your main page that you want your pagination on
   - you would just add the pagination.html to your main page using the include statement as shown in file
 - A filter html section
-  - As I added the ability to also  filter within the pagination function ...
+  - If you want to do a basic filter on a page you also have pagination on just add this using the include on the video.html page.
   - if you dont require you database to be filtered you can leave out the filter.html
-  - if you would like to also be able to filter database you will more than likely also have to make some changes to the pagination function ... but I beleive this can easily be done without to much difficulty